-Surforms consist of hundreds of tiny plane blades cut from one metal blade.
-The result is an efficient smoothing tool that comes in a variety of profiles and can be used for finishing any shape that can't be planed flat with a bench plane.
+Surforms consists of hundreds of tiny plane blades cut from one metal blade.
+The result is an efficient smoothing tool that comes in a variety of profiles and can be used for finishing any shape that can’t be planed flat with a bench plane.
 Use with short strokes, like a rasp or file.
 Work from the edge inwards for end grain.

 Planing timber square

 Although most DIY joinery projects could be made with wood that has been planed square by the timber merchant (PSE), the quality of finish which can be achieved using a bench plane is still better than machines.

 Plane one face of your board completely flat with a jack plane.
 The length of the tool’s sole (380mm) means it can skim high points of wood rather than simply riding over them as a try plane may do.

 Hold the wood up to the light and look along its length.
 Mark the high spots that will need to be removed.
 Plane off any raised areas, diagonally across the grain.
 You can check if the board is flat by dragging a straight edge along with it – any gaps under the edge are low points.

 Use a try plane to square up the first edge and use a try square to check your progress.
 The edge should be flat and at 90 degrees to the planed face.
 Make face and edge marks on the board.

 Finish by trimming the other edge to the width required and finally turn the board over and flatten the remaining face.